hacksu/react-tutorial/README.md

 - useFetch has different functionality, but still deals with triggering changes to the component: useFetch will ask the browser to retrieve a javascript object from a url and then trigger our component function to be re-run once that object loads. behind the scenes, it's actually using useState to manage variables; it is a custom hook that someone created, which just means that it's a function that secretly contains one or many of react's basic built-in hooks.

-- believe it or not, there really are javascript objects that can be found by going to urls on the internet. a website that makes data available in a machine-readable form at certain urls is called an application programming interface, or API.
-"API" is a broad term that can apply to a million different things, and this is one of them. a lot of apis require you to make an account and have login credentials and stuff, but one that doesn't is the pokemon api located at pokeapi.com. from this api, we can freely retrieve an object that stores the data of any pokemon based on its name or id. we can then use our existing code to display it.
+- believe it or not, there really are javascript objects that can be found by going to urls on the internet. a website that makes data available in a machine-readable form at certain urls is one of the many things that can be called an application programming interface, or API. a lot of apis require you to make an account and have login credentials and stuff, but one that doesn't is the pokemon api located at pokeapi.com. from this api, we can freely retrieve an object that stores the data of any pokemon based on its name or id. we can then use our existing code to display it.

 - call useFetch like this:

 ```jsx
 const {isLoading, data} = useFetch("https://pokeapi.co/api/v2/pokemon/bulbasaur");
 ```

+- you might notice that when useState returned its two variables, we captured them with square brackets, but here, we're using curly braces. this is because useState returns an array of two values, and you use square brackets to get variables in order from a list; on the other hand, useFetch returns an object of named values, and we use curly braces to get variables out of objects by their name. any function, including react hooks, can use either of those methods to return multiple things; you just have to know or ideally find an example showing which one is happening.

 - you can go to that url to see all the data in the object that's available there, but we're just going to use the members we've already been using. to switch over to the new pokemon data that this call gave us, we can just store it under our old variable name like this: